Express Energy vs Spark Energy

 Q: Which company has been in Texas longer, Express Energy or Spark Energy? ▼

-Spark Energy: 26 years.
-Express Energy: 13 years.
-That 13-year gap matters—Spark Energy survived the 2011 freeze, the 2021 disaster, and every summer in between.
+Spark Energy: 27 years.
+Express Energy: 9 years.
+That 18-year gap matters—Spark Energy survived the 2011 freeze, the 2021 disaster, and every summer in between.
 Track records like that don't happen by accident.

 Q: Do Express Energy or Spark Energy offer no-deposit electricity? ▼

-Express Energy has prepaid—no credit check, period.
+Express Energy skips the credit check entirely.
 Spark Energy runs your credit and might want $200-400 upfront.
-If you've got credit issues, this isn't even a choice: Express Energy.
+If you've got credit issues, Express Energy is the clear choice.

 Q: Which is better for green energy, Express Energy or Spark Energy? ▼